Introduction to Challenging a Gift and Transfer of Money Because of Elder Financial Abuse, Lack of Capacity and Undue Influence

 Situations where a presumption of undue influence may be found:

-Do you have a question regarding financial elder abuse not addressed here?
-If so, contact Fredrick P. Niemann, Esq. toll-free at (855) 376-5291 or email him at email@example.com to schedule a consultation about your particular needs.
+Do you have a question regarding a suspicious gift, the possible exercise of undue influence, or a financial elder abuse matter that has not been addressed here?
+If so, contact Fredrick P. Niemann, Esq. toll-free at (855) 376-5291 or email him at email@example.com to schedule a consultation about your particular matter.
 He welcomes your calls and inquiries and you’ll find him very approachable and easy to talk to.
+With decades of experience in all matters involving the elderly and family disagreements, he is uniquely qualified to assist you in your matter.

 Written by Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, a New Jersey Elder Abuse Attorney